Pierre de Rigaud, marquis de Vaudreuil-Cavagnial: Life and work

 After Montcalm lost to the British forces under Maj.
 Gen. James Wolfe at Quebec City in the Battle of the Plains of Abraham, Vaudreuil tried to rally resistance to the British but to no avail.
 He was forced to surrender Montreal on 8 September 1760 to Maj.
 Gen. Jeffrey Amherst.

-One of several scapegoats for France's losses in the New World, Vaudreuil was imprisoned in the Bastille on March 30, 1762 but was released on May 18.
+One of several scapegoats for France's losses in the New World, Vaudreuil was imprisoned in the Bastille on March 30, 1762, but was released on May 18.
 He was joined by Bigot, Cadet, Pean, Breard, Varin, Le Mercier, Penisseault, Maurin, Copron, and others.
 Of the 21 men brought to trial, 10 were condemned, six were acquitted, three received an admonition and two were dismissed for want of evidence.
 Absent were 34, of whom seven were sentenced in default, and judgement was reserved in the case of the rest.
 Exonerated in a military tribunal held in December 1763, he was awarded a pension and military decoration.

 After selling his Canadian seigneuries at Vaudreuil and Rigaud to his cousin, Michel Chartier de Lotbinière, Marquis de Lotbinière, he retired to his ancestral estate near Rouen, although the episode ruined his fortunes.
 He died in Paris on 4 August 1778.

 His nephew Louis-Philippe de Vaudreuil was the second in command of the French naval units supporting the Americans during the American Revolution.
 He was present at the defeat of the British fleet by the French at the pivotal Battle of the Chesapeake during the siege of Yorktown in 1781, although he was later defeated by the Royal Navy at the Battle of the Saintes.

 Vaudreuil was one of three governors-general of Canada known to have owned enslaved people.
-During his tenure, he owed 16 people, 13 of whom were Africans.
+During his tenure, he owned 16 people, 13 of whom were Africans.